OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/21 September 2002.md

 - A "hidden source" is emitting a **long-wave cluster pattern** affecting thought processes, attributed to military generators placed for general control.
 - The optimal solution to avoid such **EM effects** is to move.
 - **Geometrical structures** in buildings cause "clustering" of wave patterns.
-- A possible technical solution includes building a **wave generator** with broad-spectrum EM canceling capability and an adjustable detector.
 - **Ozone generators**, ceiling fans, and metallicized curtains may provide some mitigation but are not as effective as relocation.
 - Raising the "**djed**" ritual promoted by Vincent Bridges will result in nothing.
 - The bombing of **Iraq** by George Bush's administration is inevitable.